About

 Could Haves

-for emergencies, checking the weather report, GPS and Maps and contact to the outside world, including this page!
+For emergencies, checking the weather report, GPS and Maps and contact to the outside world, including this page! - GPS Tracker:

-This is a big Could/Want to have, I still don’t really know what use I am to society.
+This is a big /Want to have, I still don’t really know what use I am to society.

 So finding anything that someone else finds worthwhile and especially valuable, would be a big change in my life.